jronallo/microdata_schemaorg_example/source/code4lib.html.md

 (the syntax has changed some since then).
 The syntax is designed to be simple for page authors to implement.

-In technical Microdata terms, the things being described are items.
-Each item is made up of one or more key-value pairs.
+In technical Microdata terms, the things on an HTML page being described are items.
+Each item is made up of one or more key-value pairs, a property and a value.
-The Microdata syntax is made up of attributes.
+The Microdata syntax is completely made up of attributes.
+These attributes can be used on any valid HTML element.
 Only three new HTML attributes are core to the data model:

 * `itemscope` says that there is a new item